MICHEL MARTIN, HOST:

 IZRAEL: Wait, I'm pro-LeBron.
 I'm pro-LeBron.
 It's just...

 IZRAEL: I don't think he can finish.
 I just don't think he's a finisher.

-VAUGHN: Game seven, when its clinch time, LeBron is going to go (unintelligible) something.
+VAUGHN: Game seven, when it's clinch time, LeBron is going to ...

-MARTIN: If he was still wearing the Cavs would you be saying that?
+MARTIN: If he were still wearing the Cavs, would you be saying that?

 VAUGHN: You know...

-IZRAEL: I mean because he's - he demonstrated in Cleveland time after time that at that point he's indecisive, he chokes under pressure, word to Scott Raab, and that's unfortunate.
+IZRAEL: I mean, because he's - he demonstrated in Cleveland time after time.
+But at the point, he's indecisive.
+He chokes under pressure - word to Scott Raab - and that's unfortunate.